vnguyenbfb/vnguyenbfb.github.io/_posts/2023-09-14-The "Big 4" Project.md

   * Challenges with Cleansing the Datasets

-  * Data Cleansing and Preparing
+  * Data Cleansing, Prepping and Pearsonr Correlation Test:

+    *Does the performance of a team correlate with the population of the city it is in?*

     - NHL Dataset